sparkbox/standard/how-we-work-together.md

 * As the project progresses, provide alternate solutions to areas that can’t be built in time/budget

-* Help communicate the experience strategy with well articulated design concept notes
+* Help communicate the experience strategy with well-articulated design concept notes

 * Hit deadlines set for the project